SWOT Analysis In Project Management: Elements, Best Practices, And Real-World Examples

 6. Identify Opportunities

 Analyze external factors that could benefit the project or organization.
-These may include market trends, emerging technologies, new customer segments, strategic partnerships, or changes in consumer behavior.
+These may include market trends, emerging technologies, new customer segments, strategic partnerships, or changes in consumer behaviour.

 7. Identify Threats